Chart Color Schemes

 Kingscote is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Kingscote's population showed low cultural diversity, with 86.5% being citizens, 84.9% born in Australia, and 95.2% speaking English only at home.
-Christianity was the predominant religion, comprising 36.8%.
-Judaism's representation was negligible at 0.0%, similar to Rest of SA's 0.0%.
+Kingscote's cultural diversity was found to be below average, with 86.5% of its population being citizens, 84.9% born in Australia, and 95.2% speaking English only at home.
+Christianity was the main religion in Kingscote, comprising 36.8% of people.
+There was no representation of Judaism in Kingscote, mirroring the regional figure of 0%.

 Frequently Asked Questions - Diversity